 no participatory services from any programs included in common exit policy are received within 90 days; and

-no other services are keyed that prevent exit, such as Planned Gap or Good Cause.
+no other services are keyed in WorkInTexas.com with “Projected Begin Dates” that prevent exit.

-NLF: Boards must ensure that staff members do not enter Planned Gap in services unless the participant is scheduled to return for specific services on a specific date.
+NLF: Boards must ensure that staff members do not enter services with a “Projected Begin Date” unless the participant is scheduled to return for specific services on a specific date.

 INQUIRIES: